GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ### Landing page {: #landing }

-The purpose of a landing page is to promote your products & services, so this is one place where it can be appropriate to go large with promoting the benefits of installing your PWA.
+The purpose of a landing page is to promote your products and services, so this is one place where it is appropriate to go large with promoting the benefits of installing your PWA.

 <figure class="w-figure w-figure--inline-right">